s-thom/ourflags.lgbt/README.md

 ### Contributors

-If you make changes to this project, add your name and a link to your GitHib profile here.
+If you make changes to this project, add your name and a link to your GitHub profile here.

 ## License